chatox/networks-science-course/practicum/ps05_network_models.md

 Your function should be called with `g = generate_random_graph(N, p)`.
 Use this function to generate and visualize a few graphs (do some tests with 100 nodes or so and *p=0.005*, *p=0.01*, *p=0.02*, etc.)

 Create another function `print_er_statistics(g,p)` that given an ER graph and a probability *p* prints its actual average degree *&lt;k&gt;* and its expected average degree *p(N-1)*.
 The degree of node *u* in graph *g* is `g.degree(u)`.
 The number of nodes of the graph *g* is `len(g.nodes())`.

+[**REPORT**] Draw five graphs with *N=800* and *p=0.0005, 0.001, 0.002, 0.005, 0.01*.
+For each graph, include its drawing, its degree distribution, its average degree, and its expected average degree.
+Include one brief commentary for all the ER graphs, you do not need to comment on each of the five graphs individually.

 # 2. Generate a BA graph